Click Here to download the slides from the video above.

 Why People Sell Structured Settlement Annuities

-Quite simple, people’s circumstances change.
+Quite simply, people’s circumstances change.
 When individuals with Structured Settlement Annuities seek to sell their future payment streams for cash today, they approach a financing company who applies a discount to the future payment streams and offers a lump sum to the payee.
+When individuals sell their right to receive payments under a structured settlement, a Secondary Market Annuity is created.
+They represent one of the best ways to capture higher yields in a safe money investment.

 When a seller and the financing company have an agreement, the company commences its underwriting of a specific case.
 They investigate the credit of the seller, any alimony, bankruptcy, or other liens, and a file with the court that originally awarded the payee the settlement to amend the court order.
 This is to comply with the provisions of Federal laws contained in the 2001 bill HR2884 and IRS Code Chapter 55, section 5891, relating to a transfer subject to a Qualified Order.

 As a case is researched and proofed, it is marketed to select firms.
-We are unique as we buy these payments directly into our Business Trust when they become available.
+We are unique as we work with a wholesale vendor who buys these payments directly into a business trust when they become available.
 Other vendors of SMA’s market on a “Best Efforts” basis and have no control over the process, quality, or even the existence, of the payments.

-As our Business Trust is the named buyer, this trust name is entered into the various documentation and court order relating to the transfer.
-Some of these documents are public record, so using the Trust acts as an important confidentiality buffer and represents a key element of why our process is superior to other transfer methods.
+With the new processes we utilize through our wholesale vendor a business trust is the named buyer, and this trust name is entered into the various documentation and court order relating to the transfer.
+Some of these documents are public record, so using the trust acts as an important confidentiality buffer and represents a key element of why our process is superior to other transfer methods.

-Once a case is approved in court, and all the documents relating to the transfer of payment rights are compiled, the documents are sent to our counsel for review.
-As we market cases in both a pre-order and in stock manner, we may be extending capital to purchase a case if it is not reserved prior to this point.
+Once a case is approved in court, and all the documents relating to the transfer of payment rights are compiled, the documents are sent to counsel for review.
+As we market cases in both a pre-order and in stock manner, capital may be extended by the wholesaler to purchase a case if it is not reserved prior to this point.

-Our counsel reviews all documents to ensure everything is in order.
-We provide a full and complete closing book and only after doing so are your purchase funds required within 48 hours.
+The legal counsel reviews all documents to ensure everything is in order.
+Once reviewed, we provide a full and complete closing book and only after doing so are your purchase funds required within 48 hours.

 Prior to closing, the closing book consisting of your payment stream, the transfer and assignment agreements, the court order and an acknowledgment from the annuity issuer all documenting the transfer, is compiled and sent to you.
 You’ll have 48 hours to complete the transaction by wiring funds to close the case.